 - Six officers and Thirty-Eight Other Ranks who were retired on superannuation

-- Seventy-four NZAOC staff (excluding officers and artificers) who were not eligible for retirement were transferred to the civilian staff to work in the same positions but at a lower rate of pay.
+- Seventy-four NZAOC staff (excluding officers and artificers) who were not eligible for retirement were transferred to the civilian staff to work in the same positions but at a lower pay rate.

-For the soldiers who were placed on superannuation, the transition was brutal with pensions recalculated at much lower rates and in some cases the loss of outstanding annual and accumulated leave.
-For the Soldiers such as Keegan who were transferred to the civilian staff, the transition was just as harsh with reduced rates of pay.
-The 31st of March 1931 was the blackest day in the History of the New Zealand Army Ordnance Corps.
+For the soldiers who were placed on superannuation, the transition was brutal, with pensions recalculated at much lower rates and, in some cases, the loss of outstanding annual and accumulated leave.
+For the Soldiers such as Keegan who were transferred to the civilian staff, the transition was just as harsh with reduced pay rates.
+The 31st of March 1931 was the blackest day in the New Zealand Army Ordnance Corps History.

-Keegan would continue to serve at the NZAOC Main Ordnance Depot (MOD) at Trentham in the role of Accountant throughout the 1930s.
-Keegan would marry Grace Helen Dalton on 27 March 1937 at St. John’s Church, Trentham.
-The wedding was a double wedding with Graces older sister Margaret.
+Keegan continued to serve at the NZAOC Main Ordnance Depot (MOD) at Trentham in the role of Accountant throughout the 1930s.
+Keegan married Grace Helen Dalton on 27 March 1937 at St. John’s Church, Trentham.
+The wedding was a double wedding with Grace’s older sister Margaret.

-With Japans entry into the war on 7 December 1941, New Zealand mobilised as the threat of invasion loomed.
-To support the mobilised forces in the lower North Island the Central Districts Ordnance Depot was established at the Palmerston North showgrounds, and as of 1 March 1942 Keegan was appointed Ordnance Officer, Central Military District and Officer Commanding, Central Districts Ordnance Depot.
-On 1 May 1942 Keegan was promoted to Captain (Temporary) and 20 August 1942 the Central District Ordnance Depot was renamed No 2 Ordnance Depot with an establishment of three officers and eighty-one Other Ranks.
+With Japan’s entry into the war on 7 December 1941, New Zealand mobilised as the threat of invasion loomed.
+To support the mobilised forces in the lower North Island, the Central Districts Ordnance Depot was established at the Palmerston North showgrounds, and as of 1 March 1942, Keegan was appointed Ordnance Officer, Central Military District and Officer Commanding, Central Districts Ordnance Depot.
+On 1 May 1942, Keegan was promoted to Captain (Temporary), and on 20 August 1942, the Central District Ordnance Depot has renamed No 2 Ordnance Depot with an establishment of three officers and eighty-one Other Ranks.

-Keegan would attend along with one other Ordnance Officer, Two Artillery Officers and Thirteen Infantry Officers the General Knowledge Course7/17 in December 1942.
-The ten-day course run by the Amy School of Instruction covered the following subjects;
+Keegan attended, along with one other Ordnance Officer, Two Artillery Officers, and Thirteen Infantry Officers, the General Knowledge Course7/17 in December 1942.
+The ten-day course run by the Amy School of Instruction covered the following subjects.

 - Weapon Training – Characteristics of all Infantry Weapons